BubbleCow/bubblecow-documentation/Marketing/Education/Strategy and Outline.md

 The following is assessed:
 - **Writing** - A developmental edit of the first 2000 words of the manuscript.
 This comes with a detailed editor's report and a list of resources and exercises that need to be carried out to improve.
 A future goal is set.
+- **Target Market** - A detailed assessment of the book's genre and target market.
+This also includes an examination of successful titles and current trends.
+A goal is set to ensure the writer is capitalizing on current trends and is creating a book the target market will enjoy.
+- **Platform and Marketing** -
 -